-Epsom salt is wildly popular in the "crunchy" community.
+Epsom salt is wildly popular in the holistic health community and for good reason.
 People have recently began to learn about the benefits, internal and external, of this wonderful "salt".
 I quote that word because Epsom salts aren't really salts at all, but rather a naturally occurring, pure mineral compound of magnesium and sulfate.
 There have been several studies that show that magnesium and sulfate are highly absorbable through the skin.
 This is why Epsom salt baths are so popular and a great way to experience the benefits of this Earthly wonder.

 Let's take a look at the several benefits of Epsom salt: